NO FEES UNLESS WE WIN

 Just like nursing home abuse, neglect in nursing homes happens all too often in New York and other areas.
 While abuse involves violent acts perpetrated against a vulnerable elderly resident in nursing homes, neglect involves a failure to tend to the person’s basic needs.
 Sometimes, it occurs as a result of a nursing home being short-staffed or employees being overworked and overly stressed.
 Neglect can also happen when staff is inadequately trained for the job of caring for frail elderly residents.

-If you suspect that your older loved one has suffered nursing home abuse or neglect, it’s important to consult with a nursing home abuse attorney.
+If you suspect that your older loved one has suffered from nursing home abuse or neglect, it’s important to consult with a nursing home negligence attorney.
 They can look into the situation and help you prepare a lawsuit.

 Types of New York Nursing Home Negligence